-Looking for the best restaurants in Edinburgh?
+Heading to Edinburgh for the festival and wondering where to eat?
 You’ll be spoilt for choice: the Edinburgh food scene is thriving, with a healthy mixture of Michelin-starred restaurants, upmarket dining rooms and trendy cafés.
-Here Stuart Ralston, chef and owner of Aizle, shares his favourite culinary spots, plus some top picks from the C&TH team…
+Here Stuart Ralston, chef and owner of Aizle, shares his favourite culinary spots, plus some top picks from the C&TH team.

 Stuart’s Pick: The Best Places to Eat in Edinburgh

-“Edinburgh’s dining scene is in a good place, with plenty of choice and plenty of quality independent food and drink businesses, from Michelin stars to casual bistros.
-I have operated Aizle now for 5 years and our business has grown and grown in that time, despite not being in the most central location, which tells me that people will travel a little for quality.
+‘Edinburgh’s dining scene is in a good place, with plenty of choice and plenty of quality independent food and drink businesses, from Michelin stars to casual bistros.
+I have operated Aizle now for five years and our business has grown and grown in that time, despite not being in the most central location, which tells me that people will travel a little for quality.

 Eddie’s Seafood Market & Fishmongers

 Eddie’s Seafood Market is a local legend which has been there for years – my wife Krystal shops there often for our little boy Sonny, they have amazing fish.
-It’s a true neighbourhood business in the sense that its in a great location for families to shop there, great prices and best of all the service you get is second to none.
+It’s a true neighbourhood business in the sense that its in a great location for families, has great prices and the service is second to none.